The App Class#

 An instance of this class is exposed via falcon.App.router_options and falcon.asgi.App.router_options for configuring certain CompiledRouter behaviors.

 Represents the collection of named converters that may be referenced in URI template field expressions.
-Adding additional converters is simply a matter of mapping an identifier to a converter class:

 app.router_options.converters['mc'] = MyConverter